FallAngel1337/opm/docs/USAGE.md

     - [Package inspect](#package-inspect)

 ## Basic Usage
-This all involves the high-level api
+This all involves the high-level API

 ### Package Installation
-**NOTE:** It does not store the package in a database for now due testing phase.
-We're working on that It'll require superuser privileges to perform this action

 You can search and install by the name
 ```
 $ opm install <package_name>
 ```
-Or if you have a `.deb` package you can give the path to it as an argument and then the package will be installed
+Or if you have a package file (e.g.: `.deb`) you can give the path to it as an argument and then the package will be installed
 ```
-$ opm install <package_name>.deb
+$ opm install /path/to/the/<package_name>.deb
 ```

 ### Package Removing